Not Losing Weight on Keto? Try These Weight Loss Hacks!

 Saunas have been around forever.
 What started as an intuitive and enjoyable practice, is now being highlighted as a powerful health strategy in many aspects.
 Many of my clients have found this to be one of the best weight loss hacks.

 Several studies on regular sauna use have identified different mechanism by which it can stimulate fat loss.
-For one, sweating helps to detoxify the body and rid of harmful toxins that can throw off hormones and contribute to weight gain.
-Additionally, high levels of heat have been shown to actually destroy fat cells (6).
+For one, sweating helps to detoxify the body and rid of harmful toxins that can throw off hormones and contribute to weight gain (6).

 Try getting in 2-5 sauna sessions per week of 15-30 minutes and see how this effects your weight loss goals.